inmanta/inmanta-core/docs/source/quickstart.rst

         mysql_server=mysql::Server(host=mysqlhost)

         # deploy drupal in that virtual host
-        name=web::Alias(hostname="localhost")
+        name=web::Alias(hostname=hostname)
         db=mysql::Database(server=mysql_server, name="drupal_test", user="drupal_test",
                            password="Str0ng-P433w0rd")
-        drupal::Application(name=name, container=web_server, database=db, admin_user="root",
+        drupal::Application(name=name, container=web_server, database=db, admin_user=admin_user,
-                            admin_password="test", admin_email="admin@localhost", site_name="localhost")
+                            admin_password=admin_password, admin_email=admin_email, site_name=site_name)
     end

     implement DrupalStack using drupalStackImplementation

-On lines 1 to 4 we define an entity which is the definition of a *concept* in the configuration model.
+On lines 1 to 7 we define an entity which is the definition of a *concept* in the configuration model.
 Entities behave as an interface to a partial configuration model that encapsulates parts of the configuration, in this case how to configure a LAMP stack.
-On lines 2 and 3 typed attributes are defined which we can later on use in the implementation of an entity instance.
+On lines 2 and 6 typed attributes are defined which we can later on use in the implementation of an entity instance.

-Line 6 defines that *stack_id* is an identifying attribute for instances of the DrupalStack entity.
-This also means that all instances of DrupalStack need to have a unique *stack_id* attribute.
+Line 9 defines that *hostname* is an identifying attribute for instances of the DrupalStack entity.
+This also means that all instances of DrupalStack need to have a unique *hostname* attribute.

-On lines 8 and 9 we define a relation between a Host and our DrupalStack entity.
+On lines 11 and 12 we define a relation between a Host and our DrupalStack entity.
 This relation represents a double binding between these instances and it has a multiplicity.
 The first relation reads as follows: